Senior Representation Policy & Process

 There are several ways a person can enter a training squad:

-- Win any of the six National Championships, (excludes Clubs Championship and shooting and pointing competitions) in the 12 months period, 1 August 2019 to 31 July 2020.
-These winners will have automatic entry into a squad but must still complete the registration form.
+- Win of any of the six National Championships, (excluding the National Clubs Championship, Shooting and Pointing competitions) held from 31 Oct 2020 to 31 Oct 2021.
+These winners will have automatic (and free) entry into a squad, but must still complete the registration form.

 - PNZ, coaches and selectors may invite players into the representation process as they deem appropriate.
-The player must still complete the registration form.
+Such invited players must still complete the registration form.

 Commitment required by all players in the squad